sistedes/library.manager/README.md

   -n, --authors-with-different-names
                             List the authors that have more than one different name in his/her signature.
+  -o, --authors-with-different-orcids
+                            List the authors that have more than one different ORCID in his/her signature.
   -t, --paper-titles        List all the titles of the papers.
 ```